plerup/makeEspArduino/README.md

 #### Flash operations for esp8266

 The Arduino configuration files for esp8266 currently specifies "esptool ck" as the tool to be used for flashing operations.
 The alternative "esptool.py" (which is used for esp32) can however be used here as well.
 This tool is significantly faster and makeEspArduino will check if "esptool.py" can be found in the path.
 When present, it will be used for the flashing.
-An alternative location outside of the path for "esptool.py" can also be specified via the variable ESPTOOL_PY.
+An alternative location outside of the path for "esptool.py" can also be specified via the variable ESPTOOL.
-This tool is not part of ESP/Arduino and subsequently must be installed separately from: https://github.com/espressif/esptool
+This tool is not part of ESP/Arduino and subsequently must be installed separately from: https://github.com/espressif/esptool or just by typing:

+    pip install esptool

+For esp32 this tool is included and used for all flashing operations by default.

 #### Building a file system

 There are also rules in the makefile which can be used for building and uploading a complete SPIFFS file system to the ESP.
 This is basically the same functionality as the one available in the Arduino IDE, https://github.com/esp8266/Arduino/blob/master/doc/filesystem.rst#uploading-files-to-file-system

+The bundled tool "mkspiffs" is used for this.

+The size and flash location parameters are taken from boards.txt for esp8266 and from the partition table for esp32.

 The file system content is made up of everything within a directory specified via the variable **FS_DIR**.
 By default this variable is set to a subdirectory named
 **data** in the sketch directory.